 Travel to Dhermi

-Dhermi is also just 8 kilometers from what might be Albania’s prettiest beach: Gjipe Beach.
+Dhermi is also just 8 kilometers from what might be Albania’s most beautiful beach: Gjipe Beach.

 No Photoshop necessary!